How to Wash & Care for Different Fabrics: Your Complete Guide to Proper Textile Maintenance

 Blended Fabrics

-Wool-synthetic blends offer warmth with improved wash-ability and reduced cost compared to pure wool.
+Wool-synthetic blends offer warmth with improved washability and reduced cost compared to pure wool.
+Care instructions usually lean toward the more delicate fiber.

 Common blend ratios include 60/40 or 50/50 splits between natural and synthetic fibers.